edward-ly/GeneticReverb/README.md

 # Genetic Reverb

-A MATLAB script that uses a genetic algorithm to generate an impulse response describing the reverberation of an artificial room.
+A MATLAB script that uses a genetic algorithm to generate a random impulse response describing the reverberation of an artificial room.
 It also accepts a WAV audio file as input to allow for hearing the reverb effect on an audio source.

-You can also load the generated impulse response into the [IR Reverb](https://github.com/edward-ly/reverb-pd) Pure Data patch to perform the reverb effect in real-time.
+You can also load the generated impulse response into other programs such as my simple [IR Reverb](https://github.com/edward-ly/reverb-pd) Pure Data patch or the [Convolution Reverb](https://www.ableton.com/en/packs/convolution-reverb/) device in [Ableton Live](https://www.ableton.com/en/) to perform the reverb effect in real-time.

 ## Running the Script